A Potential Trigger for Alzheimer’s Disease

 - Superficial infections: These include skin conditions such as ringworm (tinea corporis) and athlete’s foot (tinea pedis).
 These infections can be treated with medication and typically do not pose serious problems.

-- Systemic infections: When the immune system is weakened or prolonged use of antibiotics has disrupted the balance of beneficial bacteria, fungi like Candida, which are normally present on the skin or within the body, can proliferate and enter the bloodstream, leading to systemic infections.
+- Systemic infections: When the immune system is weakened or prolonged use of antibiotics has disrupted the balance of beneficial bacteria, fungi such as Candida, which are normally present on the skin or within the body, can proliferate and enter the bloodstream, leading to systemic infections.

 - Exogenous infections: Fungi from the environment, such as certain strains of Cryptococcus, can infect humans, often through contact with bird droppings.
 These infections are particularly harmful to individuals with weakened immune systems, newborns, or the elderly.